Hardin Duvall Carroll was born on Feb. 16, 1863 near Masontown, Preston County, WV, the son of James M. and Elizabeth (Burke) Carroll.

 Daughter Helen Carroll (1904- ? ) was born in 1904.

-Granddaughter Christine Carrico ( ? -2012) married John Goldman.
-They had two children -- Carolyn Grant and Mary Ann Wren-Jarvis.
-The Goldmans resided in Cincinnati most of their adult lives.
-She passed away at the age of 88 on New Year's Eve 2012, served in her final illness by VITAS Hospice.
-An obituary was published in the Cincinnati Enquirer.
+Daughter Christine Carrico (1924-2012) was born on Dec.
+6, 1924 in Dover, Tuscarawas County.
+She was a 1942 graduate of Dover High School and received her bachelor's degree in 1945 from Ohio University in Athens.
+She married John Goldman ( ? - ? ).
+They bore two daughters together -- Carolyn Grant and Mary Ann Wren Jarvis.
+The Goldmans resided in Wyoming, OH near Cincinnati most of their adult lives.
+They belonged to Faith Methodist Church in Wyoming.
+She passed away in Wyoming at the age of 88 on New Year's Eve 2012, served in her final illness by VITAS Hospice.
+An obituary was published in the Cincinnati Enquirer and the Times-Reporter.

 Son James Walter Carrico (1935- ? ) was born in about 1935 in Ohio.
 He was united in wedlock with Virginia "Ginny" ( ? - ? ).
 They made a home in Lajitas, TX.